 ICANN is responsible for the costs of the standing panel

-Rationale: Bylaws 4.3(r) expressly states
+Rationale: Bylaws 4.3(r) expressly states this.

 In the absence of a standing panel, or in other circumstances where it is necessary to seek panelists from outside of the standing panel, as envisaged under Bylaws 4.3(k)(ii), ICANN is responsible for the costs of the panelists.
 These costs should not be initially shared by the parties and then reimbursed to the claimant at the end of the case.